evandroamparo/Mapper/readme.md

-# CustomMapper
+# QuickMapper

-CustomMapper is a lightweight and flexible object mapping library for .NET projects.
+QuickMapper is a lightweight and flexible object mapping library for .NET projects.
 Designed as an alternative to AutoMapper, it offers complete control, custom configurations, and advanced support for various features.

 ---